dchowitz/slire/README.md

 The patterns discussed so far - repository factories, specialized data access functions, client-side stored procedures, and query abstractions - work best when integrated into a cohesive data access architecture.
 Most business applications follow predictable patterns that create natural integration points for data access.

+This chapter addresses two key questions: **how to structure** the application-level integration of these patterns (HTTP handlers, background jobs, transaction coordination), and **where to draw architectural boundaries** - what belongs in a general-purpose data access factory versus what should be instantiated on-demand for specialized operations.
+Understanding these boundaries is crucial for keeping data access factories focused and maintainable while still enabling proper composition of complex operations.

 ### HTTP Request Handlers

 HTTP request handlers follow a consistent structure, but the approach evolves based on complexity.